grotius-cnc/debian_distro_live_build_post_tweaking/kali_repo_for_installing_ghidra.md

 Log :

-    To understand the Gidhra program we test a standard qt application.
+Step 0, to understand the Gidhra program we test a standard qt application.

     - Create a qt application "untitled" and compile.
     - Start project in Ghidra